 Where do I get my computer repaired or software installed?

-The first step for both of these situations is to call the ITS Help Desk at 607-777-6420.
+If you need to get your computer repaired, the first step is to call the ITS Help Desk at 607-777-6420.
 Information Technology Services can repair or have repaired most University-owned desktop computers and printers.
 If parts or outside repair services are required, the department is responsible for these costs.
 Information Technology Services cannot repair personal equipment.
 Equipment that is to be repaired should be brought to the ITS Help Desk.

 How do I request a quote for a new computer?